More experts now recommend medical masks. Good ones are hard to find.

 Why is there still a shortage?

-Both the market for N95 masks and the national stockpile were small before the pandemic began.
-The U.S. imported at least half of its PPE, including medical masks, from China, where exports shrank for months when the virus outbreak began, said Scott Paul, president of the Alliance for American Manufacturing, a nonprofit that advocates for public policies to benefit U.S. manufacturers.
+Both the market for N95 masks and the national stockpile were small before the pandemic.
+The U.S. imported at least half of its PPE, including medical masks, from China, where exports shrank for months because of the outbreak, said Scott Paul, president of the Alliance for American Manufacturing, a nonprofit organization that advocates for public policies to benefit U.S. manufacturers.

-Major suppliers, like 3M and Honeywell, dramatically scaled up production last spring and summer, but didn’t come close to the 3.5 billion masks that federal officials estimated were needed to fight the pandemic.
-Barriers to entry, like uncertainty about demand post-pandemic, discouraged other companies from entering the market, Paul said.
+Major suppliers such as 3M and Honeywell dramatically increased production last spring and summer but didn’t come close to the 3.5 billion masks that federal officials estimated were needed to fight the virus.
+Barriers to entry, including uncertainty about demand post-pandemic, discouraged other companies from entering the market, Paul said.

-The Trump administration took a relatively hands-off approach to incentivizing the manufacturing of N95s.
-Federal officials arranged contracts with manufacturers, but Trump mostly avoided using the Korean War-era Defense Production Act to compel companies to produce more masks.
+The Trump administration took a relatively hands-off approach in encouraging the production of N95s.
+Federal officials arranged contracts with manufacturers, but the president mostly avoided using the Korean War-era Defense Production Act to compel companies to make masks.

 “I think it’s fair to say that there were some efforts,” Paul said, “but those fell short, as well-intentioned as they may be.”

-How can I tell if a medical mask is high-quality?
+How can I tell if a medical mask is high quality?

 Unlike N95 masks, KN95s are easy to find through online retailers, major chain stores and pharmacies.

-If you’re going to buy KN95s, choose a type that has gotten emergency use authorization from the Food and Drug Administration, said Anne Miller, executive director of Project N95, a nonprofit that helps health-care and essential workers access protective equipment.
+If you’re going to buy KN95s, choose a type that has received emergency use authorization from the Food and Drug Administration, said Anne Miller, executive director of Project N95, a nonprofit organization that helps health-care and other essential workers access protective gear.
 The FDA keeps a list of approved products, which the agency refers to as “respirator models manufactured in China.”

-The CDC’s National Institute for Occupational Safety and Health also maintains a website about counterfeit N95s for reference.
+The Centers for Disease Control and Prevention’s National Institute for Occupational Safety and Health also maintains a website focused on counterfeit N95s for reference.

-Whatever face covering you choose should form a tight seal around your face so that air can’t easily escape.
+Whatever face covering you choose, it should be snug and without gaps.

 If I buy medical masks, am I taking them away from health-care workers?

-It’s not clear whether buying N95s on the open market affects the number of masks available to doctors and nurses, whose contact with covid-19 patients puts them at heightened risk of infection.
-Health-care facilities don’t usually get N95s from the retailers where a non-health worker might buy them, said Tom Frieden, former director of the Centers for Disease Control and Prevention.
+It’s not clear whether buying N95s on the open market affects the supply available to doctors and nurses, whose contact with coronavirus patients puts them at heightened risk of infection.
+Health-care facilities don’t usually get N95s from the retailers where an everyday shopper might buy them, said Tom Frieden, former director of the CDC.

-But Ranney cautioned that while shortages persist, there’s no way to guarantee that buying an N95 doesn’t mean one fewer mask for a doctor.
+Ranney cautioned that while shortages persist, there’s no way to guarantee that buying an N95 doesn’t mean one fewer mask for a doctor.
 Instead, she suggested choosing KN95s or KF94s, a Korean-made equivalent.

 Do other countries have enough N95s?